runwiththerhythm/gig_vault/README.md

 **Purpose**
 - Provide music fans with a dedicated tool to log, organize, and relive their live music experiences.
 - Offer users an intuitive platform to browse their personal gig history, including bands, venues, images, and media links.
-- Support users with features like statistics, reminders (“On This Day”), and media integration to make their gig history engaging and meaningful.
+- Support users with features like statistics, reminders, and media integration to make their gig history engaging and meaningful.

 **Primary User Needs**
 - Users need a simple way to record new gigs (band, venue, date, notes, images, videos).